 A Stirling cycle cooler is a member of a family of closed-cycle regenerative thermal machines, including heat pumps and refrigerators, known collectively as Stirling cycle machines.
-In any refrigeration cycle, including the reversed Stirling cycle, net work input is necessary in-line with the second law of thermodynamics.
+In any refrigeration cycle, including the reversed Stirling cycle, network input is necessary in-line with the second law of thermodynamics.
 This is achieved by shuttling the gas in the system backwards and forwards between the hot end and cold end spaces so that the temperature of the system during compression is, on average, higher than during expansion.
 As a result, the work done on the gas during compression is greater than the work done by the gas during expansion, as illustrated in Figure 1.
 Accordingly, the hot end and cold end gas spaces are also referred to as the compression space and the expansion space respectively.
 Furthermore, for operation as a refrigerator, heat must be rejected via a heat exchanger at the hot end, and heat must be absorbed from the space to be cooled via a heat exchanger at the cold end.

 Figure 1.
 Piston and displacer movements during a Stirling refrigeration cycle.

 Stirling engines have the advantage of being able to effectively convert heat energy as a driving force into mechanical work.
 Stirling coolers reverse the cycle, through supplying a mechanical driving force, heat energy is generated and removed by a heat exchanger, thus the cold end of the cylinder incrementally reduces its temperature to reach very low temperatures for relatively little work done.
-The below figure (source: Ray Radebaugh (NIST) 1999) illustrates Stirling cryocooler efficiency at 80K compared to traditional refrigerant driven cryogenic cooling systems.
+The below figure (source: Ray Radebaugh (NIST) 1999) illustrates Stirling cryocooler efficiency at 80K compared to traditional refrigerant is driven cryogenic cooling systems.

 Figure 2.
 Cryocooler performance comparison.

-2 Conceptualisation of Continuous Carbon Capture Process
+2 The conceptualisation of Continuous Carbon Capture Process

-Cryogenic Carbon Capture processes have proven to work well regularly recovering in excess of 95% of the CO2 content in the gas stream, in basically a single step, due to the relatively high sublimation temperature of CO2.
+Cryogenic Carbon Capture processes have proven to work well regularly recovering in excess of 95% of the CO2 content in the gas stream, is basically a single step, due to the relatively high sublimation temperature of CO2.
 Typically, the condensation or sublimation temperatures for effluent or hydrocarbon gasses are much lower, enabling a very successful separation of the CO2.

-As can be seen in the below phase diagram, for gas pressures below 5.1 1 atm, no liquid phase for CO2 exists and thus sublimates directly from gas to solid state.
+As can be seen in the below phase diagram, for gas pressures below 5.1 1 atm, no liquid phase for CO2 exists and thus sublimates directly from gas to solid-state.
 This enables cryogenic processes to directly freeze out the CO2 from a gas stream below 5.11 atm.

 Figure 3.
 Carbon dioxide phase diagram.